-AAMAC respects your confidentiality and does not disclose your name or other personal information to any third party except as specifically provided as follows: AAMAC routinely offers patients the opportunity to speak with other patients about the diseases.
+AAMAC respects your confidentiality and does not disclose your name or other personal information to any third party except as stated above for members or specifically provided as follows: AAMAC routinely offers patients the opportunity to speak with other patients about the diseases.
 The AAMAC also offers support group meetings and annual meetings, for which individuals are invited to register.
 The information collected on registration forms for these events is used to produce badges and to contact the individuals with specific details about the event (e.g. location, timing, background papers, etc.).
 It is also used to produce a registrants' list, which may be distributed to organizers of the events (e.g. to make nametags).

 Payment Data Collected

-All credit card information that is collected is used in payment approval and processing only.
+All credit card information collected is used in payment approval and processing only.
 AAMAC only retains your credit card information as long as legally required for auditing purposes, and then destroys it in a timely and secure manner.